asam-ev/qc-baselib-py/README.md

 # qc-baselib-py

-The Quality Checker Python Base library implements a Python interface for creating and reporting applications to interact with ASAM Quality Checker framework.
+The Quality Checker Python Base library implements a Python interface for creating and resulting applications to interact with ASAM Quality Checker framework.

 The library features the main interfaces needed to implement an application:

 - Configuration: for reading and writing QC Framework applications configuration
-- Results Report: for reading and writing QC Framework applications reports
+- Results report: for reading and writing QC Framework applications results

 ## Installation